 The impact of the carryover of some herbicides on the following crop is affected by soil pH.
 The levels outside of the neutral soil pH range (6.5 to 7.5) may increase the risk of carryover of some herbicides.
 Other soil properties such as high clay or organic matter content may protect crops from the damage due to herbicide carryover.
 Clay and organic matter bind to some of the herbicide molecules making them less available to be absorbed by the crop.
 As a result, sandy soils with low organic matter are at greater risk of injury from herbicide residues.

 The appearance of injury symptoms from herbicide residues in the soil are often preceded by a soaking rainfall, which releases the herbicide from soil particles and moves it into the rooting zone where it is taken up by the crop roots.
 Check the chart in the front of the Weed Control chapter of the Guide to Crop Protection for a list of residual herbicides.

 Always follow label directions on what crops to plant following the application of any herbicide.
 When dry conditions exist, consult with the manufacturer for additional guidance.

-We are always looking for more crop reporters to make data like this more complete, and many RMs currently do not have reporters.
+Saskatchewan still has large areas that are not well-covered for rainfall recorders and the ministry relies heavily on crop reporter observers to provide rainfall records for these maps.
+The Ministry of Agriculture is always looking for more crop reporters to make data like this more complete and many rural municipalities currently do not have reporters.
 To inquire about participating, contact the Agriculture Knowledge Centre general inquiry line at 1-866-457-2377.